 Like the pot of water, the Earth is subject to a constant blast of heat from the Sun.
 Instead of boiling, atoms on Earth do other things to help dissipate heat.
 One thing is to randomly form compounds with neighboring atoms, because bonding actually cools the atoms down a little–they release a tiny amount of heat!
 (Electrons in covalent bonds reduce their kinetic energy, and electrons in ionic bonds reside at a lower energy level.)
 If this didn’t release heat, they wouldn’t spontaneously form a compound in the first place.

 What I find most astounding about this is that if you extrapolate a few billions years of spontaneous bonding in an ever-constant drive to dissipate heat, life itself can originate.
 This isn’t a new idea and I’m not the first to have thought of it.
 First, those molecular compounds, subject to random bond formations, are probabilistically bound to form a compound that just happens to have the unique capacity to react with other atoms in the environment.
-Given heat and contact with those atoms, these compound will reconfigure those atoms in different, random ways.
+Given heat and contact with those atoms, these compounds will reconfigure those atoms in different, random ways.
 One such compound (or a group of cooperating compounds) will stochastically form that reacts with heat and certain other atoms to reconfigure those atoms into a copy of itself.
 This first, spontaneously-formed, self-replicating compound will have free reign over the environment to replicate at will without competition.

-Once it becomes the norm, it will also be motivated to react in random ways with material in its environment.
-Probabilistically, it will form variants of itself that are more efficient at dissipating energy (by growing larger and incorporating more energy-releasing bonds, or being more efficient at self-replication).
+Once it becomes the norm, the ongoing energy transfer into the system will motivate its random interactions with material in its environment.
+It will stochastically mutate into variants more efficient at dissipating energy (by growing larger and incorporating more energy-releasing bonds, or being more efficient at self-replication).
 These variants (possibly polymers or ribozymes) will survive and replicate at the cost of the earlier ones.
-Probabilistically, such compounds can construct other compounds that only aid in the survival and replication efforts of the primary compound.
-Perhaps it constructs compounds that draw in certain raw materials, or protect the primary compound from destruction by competitor compounds.
+Such compounds may construct other compounds that effectively aid the replication of the primary compound.
+Perhaps it constructs compounds that draw in certain raw materials or protect the primary compound from destruction by other reactive compound sets.